ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * Its **endpoint URL** (required).
 In case of a GITB processing service this is expected to be the full URL to reach the service's WSDL file.
   If a JSON HTTP service is used instead, this is the URL at which the service is listening.
-In any case this URL needs to be provided as it should be used by the test bed, meaning that it could also be an internal address.
+In any case this URL needs to be provided as it should be used by the Test Bed, meaning that it could also be an internal address.
 * An **operation** (optional), to signal an operation name to the service.
 Such operations are foreseen by the `GITB processing service API`_, although this can also be used for HTTP services as extra metadata to distinguish calls.
 * The **input data** (optional) to provide as part of service's payload when the trigger fires.